-"Come, my love, let us pay our respects to the grieving widow.

-"Tradition will end soon for us, cara mio.
-We make our own traditions in America.
-When our son is old enough, we will all travel to America, to our new home and leave this old, sad place behind.
+"Come, my love.
+You're right, we need to pay our respects to the grieving widow.
+These old traditions will end soon enough for us.
+We will make our own traditions...in America.
+When our son is old enough to make the trip, I will send you the money and you will join me in America, in our new and beautiful home.
+You will leave this old, sad place behind and we will find happiness in our new country.